Input Field

 Use the placeholder to indicate that an input field is optional.

-Do not use the placeholder to show examples.
-The user can get the impression that the field is already filled.
+Don't use the placeholder to show examples because the user can get the impression that the field is already filled.
 Provide examples or explanation under the input field (see Context help):

 Prefilled value